Azure Stream Analytics preview features

 Azure Stream Analytics introduces new machine learning models with support for spike and dips detection in addition to bi-directional, slow positive, and slow negative trends detection.
 For more information, visit Anomaly detection in Azure Stream Analytics.

 Integration with Azure Machine Learning

 You can scale Stream Analytics jobs with Machine Learning (ML) functions.
 To learn more about how you can use ML functions in your Stream Analytics job, visit Scale your Stream Analytics job with Azure Machine Learning functions.
 Check out a real-world scenario with Performing sentiment analysis by using Azure Stream Analytics and Azure Machine Learning.

 Visual Studio tools for Azure Stream Analytics enhance the local testing feature that allows you to test you queries against live event streams from cloud sources such as Event Hub or IoT hub.
 Learn how to Test live data locally using Azure Stream Analytics tools for Visual Studio.

 With .NET standard user-defined functions, you can run .NET Standard code as part of your streaming pipeline.
 You can create simple C# classes or import full project and libraries.
 Full authoring and debugging experience is supported in Visual Studio.
 For more information, visit Develop .NET Standard user-defined functions for Azure Stream Analytics Edge jobs.

-The following features are also available in preview.
+The following features are also available in preview on request.